Heatblur-Simulations/f-4e-manual/src/stores/air_to_ground/bombs/employment.md

 further increase release precision.

 Prior to release range, the pilot must press and hold the bomb release button.
-Once the bombs have released, the pullup light will illuminate to confirm release.
+Once the bombs have released, the pull-up light will illuminate to confirm release.

 In the event that a RIP profile, due to breaking weather conditions, transition